Travel Budget for Belfast Visit Belfast on a Budget or Travel in Style

 What did other people spend on Entertainment in Belfast?

 Typical prices for Entertainment in Belfast are listed below.
-These actual costs are from real travelers and can give you an idea of the prices in Belfast, but your costs will vary based on your travel style.
+These actual costs are from real travelers and can give you an idea of the prices in Belfast, but your costs will vary based on your travel style and the place where the purchase was made.

 • Movie Tickets